Udari96Rathnasiri/Google-Design-Clone/README.md

-# Google Home Page
+# Google Design Clone

+Please note that the all product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners.

+This project is done for experimental purposes only.

+## Technologies

+HTML-5
+CSS-3

+## Snapshot
 ![Snapshot of the google Home Page](image.png)

-"All product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners"